cyclist-grid/cyclist-grid/README.md

 It's easy to use these values "as is" in CSS, but then only a few font sizes are available for body text.
 Only the sizes between `10pt` to `18pt` are appropriate as body font sizes, and going above `12pt` throws off the proportional harmony with the larger sizes.

-Raster's solution to this problem is to treat these as proportional font sizes rather than specific font sizes.
-Raster uses `12pt` ("pica") as the default font size and defines the rest as ratios as follows:
+Cyclist Grid's solution to this problem is to treat these as proportional font sizes rather than specific font sizes.
+Cyclist Grid uses `12pt` ("pica") as the default font size and defines the rest as ratios as follows:
 * "double great primer": `36 / 12`
 * "double pica": `24 / 12`
 * "double small pica": `21 / 12`